atesfet/doc_pet_stanford/pet_data_reconstruction.rst

 Step 3: Static PET Data Reconstruction
 --------------------------------------

 After identifying the exact time point of the starting point of the PET signal, we are ready to create a Static PET data for analysis.
-Open a reconstruction window:
+Open a reconstruction window

 .. image:: /images/pet_recon/step_3/static_select.jpg